aor-rex/rive-cli/README.md

 # rive cli

-a simple command-line tool to search movies and tv shows from [rivestream](https://www.rivestream.org/) directly in your browser. supports movies, tv episodes, and download links.
+a simple command-line tool to search movies and tv shows from [rivestream](https://www.rivestream.org/) and [vidsrc](https://vidsrc-embed.ru/) directly in your browser. supports movies, tv episodes, and download links.

 ---
 ## dependecies